U.S. Democrats go on attack against Warren on healthcare, taxes at debate

 “Whenever someone hears the term Medicare for All Who Want It, understand what that really means is Medicare for All Who Can Afford It,” Warren said.

-U.S. Senator Cory Booker warned the Democrats against tearing each other down during the debates, and urged them to keep their eyes on the goal of beating Trump.
+But U.S. Senator Cory Booker tried to stay out of the fray, and warned the Democrats against tearing one another down during the debates.
+He urged them to keep their eyes on the goal of beating Trump.

 “I have seen this script before,” Booker said.
 “It didn’t work in 2016 and it will be a disaster for us in 2020.”